 Applying to be a licensed insurer

-All insurers must be licensed by the Reserve Bank of New Zealand and listed on a register of licensed insurers which they hold.
+All insurers must be licensed by the Reserve Bank of New Zealand and listed on a register of licensed insurers, which the Reserve Bank holds.

 Applying for a licence

-Entities intending to offer insurance services in New Zealand can apply to the Reserve Bank for a licence and satisfy conditions under the Insurance (Prudential Supervision) Act 2010.
+If you're an entity that intends to carry on insurance business in New Zealand must apply to the Reserve Bank for a licence and satisfy conditions under the Insurance (Prudential Supervision) Act 2010 .

 The Reserve Bank's role